 save 30% on current costs

 We pride ourselves on being open and transparent.

-When storing your waste, before the collection you must:
+When storing clinical waste, before it’s collected you must:

-Prevent any harmful deposit, treatment or disposal of any waste
+• Avoid any harmful deposit, treatment, or disposal of any waste

 When arranging for your waste to be collected you must:

-Ask the organisation where they are taking the waste and that the proposed location is authorised to accept the waste
+• Ask the organisation where they’re taking the waste and that the proposed location is authorised to accept clinical waste

-Provide an accurate description of the waste you are transferring to another organisation using the correct documentation
+• Provide an accurate description of the clinical waste you’re transferring to another organisation using the correct documentation

+save 30% on current costs